ParedesGab/PP5-heritage-housing-issues/README.md

 + **Business Requirement 1:** Data Visualization and Correlation study

-  + We will inspect the house records dataset.
+  + We will inspect the [Housing Prices Dataset](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data).
-  + We will conduct a correlation study (Pearson and Spearman) to understand better how the variables are correlated to SalePrice.
+  + We will conduct a correlation study (using Pearson and Spearman correlations) to understand better how the variables (house attributes) are correlated to SalePrice.
-  + We will plot the main variables against SalePrice to visualize insights.
+  + We will plot the most correlated variables against SalePrice to visualize insights.

 + **Business Requirement 2:** Regression and Data Analysis

-  + We want to predict the SalePrice of a house from Ames, Iowa.
+  + We want to predict the sale price of a house from Ames, Iowa.
   + Given that it will be a continuous numerical value, we want to build a regression model.

 ---

 ## ML Business Case

-### Predict SalePrice (SalePrice)
+### Predict Sale Price (SalePrice)

 #### Regression Model

-+ We want an ML model to predict a house SalePrice in Ames, Iowa.
++ We want an ML model to predict a house sale price in Ames, Iowa.
-+ Given that the target variable is a continous value, we consider a **regression model**, which is supervised and uni-dimensional.
++ Given that the target variable (SalePrice) is a continous value, we consider a **regression model**, which is supervised and uni-dimensional.
-+ Our ideal outcome is to provide our client with reliable insights for accurately predicting property SalePrices, enabling them to optimize sales strategies and maximize value for houses they intend to sell.
++ Our ideal outcome is to provide our client with reliable property sale price predictions and insights on what house attributes are most influential to the sale price.
+This will empower them to optimize strategies (e.g., remodelling), thereby maximizing the value of their properties for sale.
 + The model success metrics are:
   + At least 0.75 for R2 score, on both, the train and test set.

 + The ML model is considered a failure if:
   + After 6 months of usage, the model's overall explanatory power significantly degrades.
 For example, if the R-squared (R2) score on newly acquired, unseen data consistently falls below 0.60.
-		This indicates that the model is explaining less than 60% of the variance in actual SalePrices, which is a substantial drop from the agreed-upon performance goal of 0.75.
+		This indicates that the model is explaining less than 60% of the variance in actual sale prices, which is a substantial drop from the agreed-upon performance goal of 0.75.

 + The output is defined as a continuous value for SalePrice in dollars.
-It is assumed that this model will predict a property SalePrice.
+It is assumed that this model will predict a property sale price.
-+ The client will gather the input data and feed it into the App.
-The prediction is made on the fly (not in batches).
++ To make a house sale price prediction, the client will gather the input data and feed it into the App.
+The prediction is made on the fly (not in batche
 + Heuristics: Currently, there is no established approach to predict house SalePrices in Ames, Iowa.
-+ The training data to fit the model comes from the Ames, Iowa housing dataset.
-This dataset contains about 1.5 thousand house records.
++ The training data to fit the model comes from the Ames, Iowa [Housing Prices Dataset](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data).
+This dataset contains 1,460 house records.
-  + Train data - target: SalePrice; features: all other variables, but EnclosedPorch and WoodDeckSF (dropped because they had >80% of missing values).
+  + Train data - target: SalePrice; features: all other variables but EnclosedPorch and WoodDeckSF (dropped because they had > 80% of missing values).

 ---